paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ### Positive and Negative Effects of Feedback

-Research shows that feedback has overall positive impact, but can also have significant negative impact.
-That is usually the case when it is directed (or taken as) to a persons ego, not about the performance.
+Research shows that feedback has overall positive impact on learning, but can also have significant negative effect.
+Negative effects usually ocurr when feedback is (taken to be) directed at a persons ego, not the skill.
 This can be hard to separate and feedback is **often hard to take**.
-However, therefore feedback provides a significant competitive advantage.
+However, for this reason **feedback provides a significant competitive advantage**.
 It is important to not take feedback as a critique of ones person but of the skill.